lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 - see page 82: rape shaming, blaming the victim publicly

->"you cant expect a child to lie convincingly"
+>"you can't expect a child to lie convincingly"
 > -pg.
 96

-- when [[The Commander]] reads from the bible, we are told what he reads from [[Offred]]'s internal monologue, nothing is quoted and anything that seems to be a quote is simply in italics, implying that she is thinking of the quote rather than hearing it, until the end when we get this:
+- When [[The Commander]] reads from the bible, we are told what he reads from [[Offred]]'s internal monologue, nothing is quoted and anything that seems to be a quote is simply in italics, implying that she is thinking of the quote rather than hearing it, until the end when we get this:
 	>And Leah said, God hath given me my hire, because I have given my maiden to my husband," says [[the Commander]].
 He lets the book fall closed."
 	> -pg.
 102